She Explores: Stories of Life-Changing Adventures on the Road by Gale Straub cover

 Follow up

-How long are the essays?
+How many stories are in the book?

 Press Enter to ask.
 Answers come from our editorial Q&A — start typing to see related questions.